insightsengineering/teal/vignettes/teal_migration.md

 4. Add required title and extra content to the reporter during code evaluation with the help of `teal_card` function
 5. Ensure that the code evaluation generates outputs

-Here is an example of how we updated the `tm_a_regression` module in `teal.modules.general` package:
+Here is an example of how the `tm_a_regression` module was updated  in `teal.modules.general` package:

 ### 1. Return the modified `data` argument at the end of the server function